Table of Contents

 How do I register to take the CPA exam in Connecticut?

 CPA Examination Services is the place to apply (CPAES).
 Online registration is available, as well as application forms, which can be downloaded from this page.
 If applying by mail, please send the completed application and all required documentation (given below) to: CPA Examination Services, Connecticut Coordinator, P.O.
 Box 198469 Nashville, TN 37219-8469.
 CPAES can be reached by phone at 800-CPA-EXAM.

 Wait for your Notification to Schedule the Uniform CPA Exam (NTS).
 The National Association of State Boards of Accountancy (NASBA) will provide you with this in the format you specify when you apply.
 Schedule your exam at a Prometric location.

 How many accounting credits do you need to sit for the CPA license in Connecticut?

 Obtain information from Connecticut universities that offer accounting programs.
 CPA license applicants in Connecticut must have a bachelor’s degree and a total of 150 semester hours of college credit, according to the Connecticut State Board of Accountancy.

 Does Connecticut require an ethics exam for the CPA?

 You only need to complete the AICPA Professional Ethics for CPAs self-study exam (available for purchase from the CTCPA by members and nonmembers) with a score of 90 or above.

 How much is the CPA exam in Connecticut?

-In Connecticut, the cost of taking all four sections of the CPA test is $743, plus a $135 application fee.
-The registration price for the re-examination varies according to the amount of units you sign up for.
+In Connecticut, the cost of taking all four sections of the CPA test is $1,379.20, plus an initial education evaluation application fee of $90.